September Beekeeping UK – Feeding, Varroa and Winter Prep

 September is a key month in the UK beekeeping calendar.
 The main summer nectar flow is usually over, evenings are getting cooler and your colonies are starting to slow down.
 The focus now is on making sure each hive has a healthy population, a sound queen and enough food to reach spring.

+This page is part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
 Much of the groundwork for winter was started in August.
-In September you are finishing varroa treatments, building up winter stores, combining weak colonies and weatherproofing the apiary.
+In September you are finishing varroa treatments, carrying out post-treatment checks, building up winter stores, combining weak colonies and weatherproofing the apiary.
 This is also the time to fit mouse guards and finish reducing entrances so your bees can defend themselves against wasps and robbing bees.

-If you follow the full Year in the Apiary, September marks the point where you transition from active summer management to careful monitoring and preparation for winter.
+The aim is to make sure your winter bees are healthy, well fed and raised in the lowest practical mite environment as you move toward October.
+September marks the point where you transition from active summer management to careful monitoring and preparation for winter.

 If you did not harvest in August, September is often your last chance to take honey from many parts of the UK.
 Check your supers for fully or mostly capped frames.
 Harvest any genuine surplus, but keep in mind that your bees must go into winter with enough food of their own.